cloro

 Key features

-• City-level geo via location (Google canonical strings) or pre-encoded uule
+• City-level geo via location (Google canonical strings) or pre-encoded uule.

 Pros